JVSeidel/getbib/README.md

 like ^Hoeijmakers, optionally add a start or an and end year to the search window, press earch and then need to navigate to the appropriate paper, and click some more to generate a bibtex reference to finally copy-aste that into a bib.file on their drive.
 Well, I certainly got tired of doing that 50 times in a row each time I'm riting a paper, so these to scripts take the clicking and browsing away from me.
-It's extra convenient when you are calling aTeX from the terminal, because you will already have a terminal window open with a bib file nearby.
+It's extra convenient when you are calling LaTeX from the terminal, because you will already have a terminal window open with a bib file nearby.

 If you want to retrieve a bibtex reference and write it to a bibfile real quick, use etbib.py.